tripleo1/awesome/README.md

 ## Haskell

 - [carp-lang/Carp](https://github.com/carp-lang/Carp) - A statically typed lisp, without a GC, for real-time applications.
+- [change-metrics/monocle](https://github.com/change-metrics/monocle) - Monocle helps teams and individual to better organize daily duties and to detect anomalies in the way changes are produced and reviewed.
 - [fumieval/incremental](https://github.com/fumieval/incremental) - Type class for patch and diff

 ## Java